FilipDominec/python-meep-utils/README.md

  * [ ]  `example_SPDC/`, `spdc.py` - TODO
    * [ ]	TODO

 ## Related resources
  * Official website of MEEP: http://ab-initio.mit.edu/wiki/index.php/Meep
-Information on the FDTD algorithm and simulations in general, documentation of the MEEP functions.
+Contains information on the FDTD algorithm and simulations in general, documentation of the MEEP functions.
 Examples are mostly in Scheme.
    * Since 2014, the MEEP source code is hosted at Github: https://github.com/stevengj/meep
-   * Your questions may (or may not) be answered at the mailing list: meep-discuss@ab-initio.mit.edu,
+   * Your questions may (or may not) be answered in the MEEP mailing list: meep-discuss@ab-initio.mit.edu,
 http://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/

  * Website of the python-meep interface: https://launchpad.net/python-meep
-Provides examples of how the python-meep functions can be used in scripts.
+Provides some examples of how the python-meep functions can be used in scripts.

- * I also write own website on simulations: http://f.dominec.eu/meep/index.html
+ * I also write my own website on simulations: http://f.dominec.eu/meep/index.html
-My experience with installation requirements and procedure, simulation performance, realistic definition of materials, data postprocessing etc. is elaborated there.
+Contains my experience with installation requirements and procedure, simulation performance, realistic definition of materials, data postprocessing etc.

  * License: GPLv2, http://www.gnu.org/licenses/gpl-2.0.html

-## Troubleshooting
+## Troubleshooting - what may happen and what it means
 #### Outright errors
  * simulation fails, writing out `terminate called after throwing an instance of 'Swig::DirectorMethodException'` and an ugly call trace - _there is some run-time error in the structure definition.
 Call `meep_utils.testmaterials()` at the end of the model's initialization may help to get a reasonable Python report to find the error._
  * the same as above, but `meep_utils.testmaterials()` did not help - _some other error happens.
 Make sure not to use an `eps` parameter. _